zipswich/Cross-platform-String-Resource-Utility/README.md

 # Cross-platform-String-Resource-Utility
-Android string resource style for all platform Windows, iOS, Android and Web Assembly
+Android string resource style for all platforms: Windows, iOS, Android and Web Assembly

 This project was created out of the love for the simplicity and high maintainability of Android app string resources, and the reservation about the complexity of Windows app's string resources (i.e. Resources.resw).